motokimura/pytorch_quantization_fx/README.md

 See [requirements.txt](requirements.txt) for additional requirements.

-May work with other versions, but note that you need torch>=1.3.0 to use PyTorch quantization library.
+May work with other versions, but note that torch>=1.3.0 is required to use PyTorch quantization library.

 ## Setup